DavidBelicza/TextRank/README.md

 icons - tray | 3 | 0.49631447
 gnome - caffeine | 2 | 0.27027023

-The **gnome** is the most often used word in this text and **shell** is also used multiple times.
-Two of them are used together as a phrase 5 times.
-This is the highest occurrence in this text, so this is the most important phrase.
+The word **gnome** appears most often in this text and **shell** is also used multiple times.
+Together they form a phrase used five times.
+This is the highest occurrence in the text, so it is the most important phrase.

-The following two important phrases have same occurrence 3, however they are not equal.
-This is because the **extension gnome** phrase contains the word **gnome**, the most popular word in the text, and it increases the phrase's weight.
-It increases the weight of any word what is related to it, but not too much to overcome other important phrases what don't contain the **gnome** word.
+The next two important phrases each occur three times, but they are not equal.
+The phrase **extension gnome** contains the word **gnome**, the most popular word in the text, which increases its weight.
+This increase also affects related words but not enough to outrank other important phrases that don't contain **gnome**.

 The exact algorithm can be found in the [algorithm.go file at this line](https://github.com/DavidBelicza/TextRank/blob/master/rank/algorithm.go#L65).